 4. Install Chrome and other useful software

 Double-clicking a Debian package on Linux Mint will launch the Gdebi package installer.
-Click Install here and Chrome will get installed just as easily as it does on any other OS.
+Click Install here and Chrome will get installed as easily as it does on any other OS.

 Linux Mint 19 install software

 Chrome is not the only essential piece of software you’ll need.
-VLC Media player is another similar program that people likely install right away.
+VLC Media Player is another similar program that people likely install right away.
 If you’re into photo editing, GIMP is also an essential program you’ll need.
 Both of these are pre-installed on Linux Mint.
 If you need anything else, you can most probably find it in the Software Manager.
 Some of the popular software available here are:

 • Spotify for streaming music